 3 Things Foreign Companies Need to Know about Chinese New Year

-Chinese New Year, also known as the Spring Festival or Lunar New Year, is the most anticipated and celebrated festival in the Chinese calendar, but for businesses this can often be a disruptive time that requires advance planning and strategizing.
+Chinese New Year (CNY), also known as the Spring Festival or Lunar New Year, is the most anticipated and celebrated festival in the Chinese calendar, but for businesses this can often be a disruptive time that requires advance planning and strategy.

 The festival is not only the most important holiday in mainland China, Hong Kong, and Taiwan, but is also influential in areas with major Chinese diasporas, such as Singapore.
 Several other Asian countries, including South Korea and Vietnam, celebrate their own lunar new year holidays as well.

 The date of the festival is dictated by the Chinese lunisolar calendar and can therefore fall anywhere between January 21 and February 20.
-This year, the transition from the year of the dog to the year of the pig will begin on February 5, but preparations begin in the week leading up to that date, if not earlier.
+This year, the transition from the year of the pig to the year of the rat will begin on January 25, though preparations begin in the week leading up to that date, if not earlier.

 The celebrations officially culminate on the 15th day of the festivities, with an event known as the Lantern Festival.
 However, normal business will typically resume by day eight – an auspicious number in Chinese culture.

 As China’s influence on the international stage grows in prominence, the festival now has an ever-larger effect internationally – particularly for those doing business in, or with, China.

 This year’s CNY will commence on the earliest date since 2012, bringing bigger challenges to the transport system as the return trips of college students is set to overlap with the holiday travel rush.

 It is therefore imperative to be aware of the effects of what is essentially a nationwide shutdown, particularly with regards to making orders and payments, supply chains, and business travel.